fastfetch-cli/fastfetch-wiki/Modules-Bluetooth.md

 `Paired` and `Percentage`.
 Adapter objects (`/org/bluez/hci0`) are skipped because their path has no `/dev_`.
 A device with an empty name becomes `Unknown Device`.

-Three more properties feed the two newer fields: `Class` sets the classic bit and `Appearance` the LE bit, because the class of device is a BR/EDR concept that BlueZ only publishes for devices seen over classic, while the appearance is a GATT characteristic that only LE devices have. `RSSI` (an `int16` in dBm, present while the device is connected) is converted into the signal quality.
+Three more properties feed the two newer fields, and on Linux they are an *inference* rather than an
+enumeration: `org.bluez.Device1` has no per-stack split and no "supports LE" property, so `Class` sets the classic bit and `Appearance` the LE bit. `Class` is the BR/EDR class of device, learned from BR/EDR EIR / inquiry data, and it is published whenever BlueZ knows one — so it means "seen over BR/EDR", not "classic only". `Appearance` is the LE-only GATT appearance, learned from LE advertising data (AD type `0x19`).

+BlueZ never publishes the two together.
+Its `get_appearance()` returns FALSE as soon as `dev_property_exists_class()` reports a class, and the property table registers that getter as the `exists` callback, so `Appearance` is missing from the `GetManagedObjects` reply for every device that has a `Class` rather than present with a default value; `btd_device_get_icon()` prefers `Class` the same way.
+BlueZ treats the two as mutually exclusive descriptions of the device's *category*, not as a record of which radios it speaks (checked against BlueZ 5.87, `src/device.c`).
+On top of that the appearance value is usually unknown: BlueZ learns it only from an LE advertising report carrying AD type `0x19`, never persists a zero, and `/var/lib/bluetooth` is mode `0700`, so a device that has only ever been connected over BR/EDR has no `Appearance=` line in its storage either — where the `SupportedTechnologies` key would say `BR/EDR;` rather than `BR/EDR;LE`, which is what it turns into after a real LE connection or LE sighting, and no D-Bus property exposes that key.
+The result is that a dual-mode phone paired over BR/EDR reports `["Classic"]` here while reporting both stacks on Windows and macOS.

+`RSSI` (an `int16` in dBm) is converted into the signal quality, but it is written only from discovery reports and invalidated when the discovery session ends, so it reflects the last scan rather than the link — see the *Pitfalls* section.

 When `showDisconnected` is off the module first counts connected devices by listing `/sys/class/bluetooth` and counting the entries whose name contains `:`, returning an empty list